knightsUCF/CarRacing/Log.md

+# Two Things

+So we actually had a hidden bug in the below code with this.transform.

+Since everything was getting put onto the parent game object with this.transform, we were deleting the entire parent and hence all the generated chunks.
+Taking out this.transform fixed this.

+So the code is now working with garbage collection, which is really good.

+However we have one bug.
+At the end of the procedural generation if we remain on the tile, then the current tile will get destroyed.
+We need to fix this and somehow detect that the player is still there, so don't destroy until the player leaves the chunk tile.

 # Garbage Collection

 Now after getting the first draft of the procedural system working, the immediate next step is to employ garbage collection.